elianalopez/Java/README.md

 <!-- AUTO-GENERATED-CONTENT:START (TOC:collapse=true&collapseText="Click to expand") -->
 <details>
-<summary>click to view more about data types and naming conventions</summary>
+<summary>click for a brief view on data types and naming conventions in Java</summary>

 ### The primitive and non-primitive data types
 Java has two categories of data types: primitve and non-primitive data types.
 Primitive data types are already pre-defined data types while non-primitve data types are created by programmer.